 "Get out," Kaeren commanded, the Alpha-tone making her stumble back in shock.

-"Now it's our turn.
-Waverly, do it gently or our lips will fall off!"
-Pia cried excitedly.
+"Now it's our turn," Pia cried.
+"Waverly, do it gently or our lips will fall off!"

 I braced myself to be dismissed next, hoping he'd send me straight to the gate.
 But Kaeren didn't wait for me to move.
 He stepped around the table, his shoes thudding against the marble until he was inches from me.
+He was so tall I had to crane my neck.
+The scent of cedar and sweets filled my senses.

 He didn't ask.
 He gripped my chin with a hand that felt like fire and ice, tilting my face up.
 I expected a mocking laugh or a cold rejection.
+Instead, he crashed his lips against mine.

 It wasn't a gentle test.
 It was a hot, possessive, long-drawn-out claim that stole the oxygen from the room.
-My head spun, unable to wrap my head around what was going on or how good it felt.
+My head spun, unable to wrap my mind around what was going on or how good it felt.
+My fingers curled into the front of his expensive shirt as he pulled me closer, his frame threatening to crush mine.

-I was a fraud, a shack girl, a lie… but as he kissed me like he wanted to devour my very soul, I realized my already horrible life was about to hit a climax.
+I was a fraud, a shack girl, a lie… but as he kissed me like he wanted to devour my very soul, I realized my already horrible life was about to hit a very complicated climax.